libraryaddict/RedWarfare/README.md

 You may notice that some references to outside projects are missing, namely a server spinner and manager.
 Those managed the servers themselves.

 In the process of updating to 1.12.2 some features may have been broken.

+The maven structure is a bit weird and doesn't follow convention, when I created the project the folders were not created properly and I didn't want to waste time debugging a minor issue.